 Which of those college graduate resume examples would convince you?

 The first one works because it lists accomplishments that are highly relevant to the job.

-Expert Hint: Don’t forget to write a cover letter with your resume for college graduates.
+Expert Hint: Don’t forget to write a recent graduate cover letter with your resume.
 To wow recruiters, describe your passion for the company, and why you want to help.